Wonderful Indonesia was on my wishlist for many reasons.

 All through my art history classes, I read about Borobudur, the biggest Buddhist temple in the world.
 I longed to see its sculpted panels that tell the stories of Buddha & Bodhisattvas.
 I knew about Bali being a Hindu island with thousands of temples.
 No matter how many images I saw, I wanted to stand in that place and feel it.

 So when I got an invite from the Ministry of Tourism of Indonesia, I could not have asked for more.
-On my 2 week trip, I covered Yogyakarta in central Java, Raja Ampat in East Indonesia and finally wrapped up the trip in Bali.
-It was tiring as we island hopped in Indonesia but give me another chance and you would find me there again.
-I have come back with a longer list of places that I want to go to in wonderful Indonesia.
+On my 2 week trip, I covered Yogyakarta in central Java, Raja Ampat in Eastern part of the nation and finally wrapped up the trip in Bali.
+It was tiring as we island hopped, but give me another chance and you would find me there again.
+I have come back with a longer list of places that I want to go to again.

-Before I start writing about the lovely destinations and experiences of Indonesia, let me share my first impressions of this island country.
+Before I start writing about the lovely destinations and experiences, let me share my first impressions of this island country.

 Indonesia a Visa Free country

-If you want to visit Indonesia for tourism for 30 days or less – you can just walk in and walk out of the country.
+If you want to visit the country for tourism for 30 days or less – you can just walk in and walk out of the country.
 You do not need a Visa.
 Your passport is stamped at the entry and exit, and that’s it.

 As an Indian passport holder, there can not be a bigger relief than this.
 Not only the travel to Indonesia is hassle free but it also makes you feel very welcome.
 You feel as if the country trusts you when it does not seek to validate you before you enter.